BoyBaykiller/IDKEngine/Readme.md

 }
 ```
 `gl_DrawID` is in the range of [0, drawcount - 1] and identifies the current sub draw inside a multi draw.
 And each sub draw corresponds to a mesh.
-`Material` is just a struct which contains one or more bindless textures.
+`Material` is just a struct containing one or more bindless textures.

-There is one caveat (which is not exclusive to bindless textures) which is that they must be indexed with a [dynamically uniform expression](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)#Dynamically_uniform_expression).
-Luckily `gl_DrawID` is defined to fulfill that requirement.
+There is one caveat (not exclusive to bindless textures), which is that they must be indexed with a [dynamically uniform expression](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)#Dynamically_uniform_expression).
+Fortunately `gl_DrawID` is defined to satisfy this requirement.

 ### 3.0 Frustum Culling

-Frustum culling is the process of determining objects outside a camera frustum and consequently avoiding unnecessary computations for those.
+Frustum culling is the process of identifying objects outside a camera frustum and then avoiding unnecessary computations for them.
-I find the following implementation to be fairly elegant and low overhead because it perfectly fits into the whole gpu driven rendering thing.
+I find the following implementation to be quite elegant and low overhead because it fits perfectly into the whole GPU driven rendering thing.

 The ingredients needed to get started are:
 - A projection + view matrix